Haverfordwest AFC: Striker Jordan Davies ready to go for Bluebirds

 NEW striker Jordan Davies might just be the ticket Haverfordwest AFC need.

-The breezy and condfident attitude of the forward, saying it was no a brainer signing for the Bluebirds and brushing of league position worries, could be one of the keys to turning round what has been a hard first half of the season.
+The breezy and condfident attitude of the forward - who says it was " a no-brainer" signing for the Bluebirds - could be key to turning around what has been a hard first half of the season.

-Davies sat down with the Western Telegraph and said he has no worries about the league and just wants to get playing.
+Davies, who scored a hat-trick in last week's 4-1 friendly win over Taffs Well, sat down with the Western Telegraph and said he has no worries about their league position.

+He played all 120 minutes of the 1-0 defeat away to Armenian side FC Alashkert in their UEFA Champions League first qualifying round second leg tie.

-Davies has met Hayen and says the new manager is a level above.
+Davies has met new Haverfordwest manager Nicky Hayen and says the Belgian coach is a level above.

 "He's bought a different dimension to the club.
-He brings a lot of professionalism and it was a no brainer getting the chance to work with him."
+He brings a lot of professionalism and it was a no brainer getting the chance to work with him," said 26 year-old Davies.

 This season, Davies has featured nine times in the JD Cymru Premier, as well as making three appearances in the Nathaniel MG Cup and one in the JD Welsh Cup.

-The club said Jordan will provide new manager Nicky Hayen with options.
+A statement from Haverfordwest AFC read: "We are delighted to confirm the arrival of Jordan Davies on loan from Connah’s Quay Nomads until the end of the season.

+"The 26-year-old striker, who can also play on the wing or in the number 10 role, joined the reigning JD Cymru Premier champions in the summer from King’s Lynn Town in the National League.

-A statement read: "He will provide another attacking option for Nicky, as the Bluebirds look for a strong finish to Phase One of the Cymru Premier."
+"He will provide another attacking option for new manager Nicky Hayen, as the Bluebirds look for a strong finish to Phase One of the Cymru Premier."

+The JD Cymru Leagues will resume in full from Friday, 21 January, after restrictions on the numbers of supporters in grounds were lifted by the Welsh government last week.

+And Davies ready to impress when he makes his league debut for the Bluebirds against high-flying Newtown at Latham Park on Saturday (kick-off 2.30pm).

 Comments: Our rules